 Canadian violinist Robert Uchida has been hailed for his “ravishing sound, eloquence and hypnotic intensity” (Strings magazine).
 Robert joined the Edmonton Symphony Orchestra as Concertmaster in 2013, having previously held the same position with Symphony Nova Scotia for seven years.

-Concertmaster of the Edmonton Symphony Orchestra, Robert held the same position with Symphony Nova Scotia and previously performed as Associate Concertmaster of the Rotterdam Philharmonic Orchestra.
-He has served as Concertmaster for such conductors as Valery Gergiev and Kurt Masur.
-Engagements as a guest leader have included projects with the Netherlands Radio Chamber Philharmonic and the Vancouver Symphony Orchestra.
+Robert was also invited to perform as Associate Concertmaster of the Rotterdam Philharmonic Orchestra in the 2005–2006 season.
+Engagements as a guest leader have included projects with the Netherlands Radio Chamber Philharmonic, Royal Flemish Philharmonic, and the Vancouver Symphony Orchestra.

 A passionate teacher, Robert serves on the faculty at the University of Alberta and has held teaching positions at Acadia University, the Manhattan School of Music, and the National Arts Centre of Canada’s Young Artists Program.
-He has given masterclasses across Canada and has thoroughly enjoyed working with the students of the ESO’s YONA-Sistema program.
-His teachers include Patinka Kopec, Heratch Manoukian, David Stewart, and Pinchas Zukerman.
+His students have continued their studies at the Juilliard School, Manhattan School of Music, and Guildhall School in London, and perform in ensembles in North America and Europe.